HUST 2024

 Format

-All submissions should be made electronically through the SC23 Submissions website.
-Papers should be submitted as PDF file in ACM format.
+All submissions should be made electronically through the SC24 Submissions website.
+Papers should be submitted as PDF file using the IEEE proceedings template.
 We kindly refer authors to the necessary templates.

 Submissions must be double blind, i.e., authors should remove their names, institutions or hints found in references to earlier work.
 When discussing past work, they need to refer to themselves in the third person, as if they were discussing another researcher’s work.
 Furthermore, authors must identify any conflict of interest with the PC chair or PC members.